-You should not refuse the request, as many privacy laws give individuals the right to access their personal data.
-Instead, you should refer the request immediately to the Privacy Office at privacy.enquiries@thomsonreuters.com or the Enterprise Compliance team.
+A You should not refuse the request, as many privacy laws give individuals the right to access their personal data.
+Instead, you should refer the request immediately to a company lawyer or the Privacy Office at privacy.issues@tr.com.
 You should do this as soon as you receive the request, as there may be legally enforceable time limits within which Thomson Reuters must respond.